jorgehmartinez/JorgeHM11/README.md

 # Hi there, I'm Jorge!

 ### About me:
-- 🎓 I'm psychologist at UNMSM.
-I'm studying a specialization in data science at PUCP.
+- 🎓 Bachelor's degree in Psychology.
+I'm studying a specialization in data science for social sciences.
-- 💼 I working as Information Analyst in the public sector.
+- 💼 Information Analyst in the public sector.
-- 📈 I'm member of [AMP](https://www.facebook.com/amp.unmsm), a group interested in quantitative research and psychological measurement.
+- 📈 Member of [AMP](https://www.facebook.com/amp.unmsm), a group interested in quantitative research and psychological measurement.
-- ❤️ I'm interested in data science, public policy, behavioral science and psychometry
+- ❤️ Interests: data science, public policy, behavioral science and psychometry
 - 💬 Ask me about anything.

 <hr>